 When my sister in law, gifted me a big jar of orange marmalade, I just didn’t know what to do with it.
 Then she only suggested that I could use it in baking cakes etc. I liked the idea and decided to bake bread using it.
 I bake Chocolate braided bread and thus decided to follow the same recipe and just swap chocolate with marmalade.
 What a brilliant idea that was and the bread came amazing!

 Thereafter I baked another loaf but this time, inspired by my Orange Blueberry Cake, used blueberries along with the orange marmalade.
 Obviously, the taste was much better and what I liked was its looks.
 Blue-colored blueberries added a vibrancy to the otherwise sober Orange bread.
-Well, blueberries can easily be replaced by Choco chips or tooti fruiti or nuts.
+Well, blueberries can easily be replaced by choco chips or tooti fruiti or nuts.

 So, you can say that this Orange Bread is a mix of my 2 recipes, namely, Chocolate Braided Bread and Orange Blueberry Cake.